Damnation (comics): Main plot

 In the 2017 crossover event Secret Empire, Las Vegas was destroyed when Hydra Helicarriers were dispatched to raze the city.
 After reclaiming his Sorcerer Supreme status from Loki, Doctor Strange uses his magic to restore it and resurrect the people who died.
 He is opposed by Mephisto, the ruler of Hell who has already claimed their souls as his own.
 He orchestrates events that causes his demons to bring Strange to his recently created Hotel Inferno.
 Mephisto claims that the remnants of Las Vegas were in his realm before it was restored.
 Hotel Inferno starts to have an effect on the people of Las Vegas.
-It also had an effect on Black Panther, Captain Marvel, Falcon, Hawkeye, and Jane Foster's Thor form where they were all turned into Ghost Rider-like creatures.
-The ghost of Strange's talking dog Bats sought out Wong so that he can help Strange.
-To help Strange, Wong summoned Blade, Doctor Voodoo, Moon Knight, Elsa Bloodstone, Ghost Rider, Iron Fist, Scarlet Spider, and Man-Thing to form the latest incarnation of the Midnight Sons.
+It also affects Black Panther, Captain Marvel, Falcon, Hawkeye, and Jane Foster, who are all turned into Ghost Rider-like creatures.
+The ghost of Strange's talking dog Bats seeks out Wong so that he can help Strange.
+To help Strange, Wong summons Blade, Doctor Voodoo, Moon Knight, Elsa Bloodstone, Ghost Rider, Iron Fist, Scarlet Spider, and Man-Thing to form the latest incarnation of the Midnight Sons.

 Mephisto has turned Doctor Strange into a Ghost Rider-like creature.
 While Wong has assembled the Midnight Sons, they were overpowered by the demons roaming around Las Vegas.
-This attack got Wong and Bats' ghost separated from the rest.
-While the Midnight Sons were saved from the Ghost Riders by Scarlet Spider, Wong and Bats' ghost ran into Strange's Ghost Rider form.
+This attack gets Wong and Bats separated from the rest.
+While the Midnight Sons were saved from the Ghost Riders by Scarlet Spider, Wong and Bats encounter Strange's Ghost Rider form.

-Bats' ghost is able to possess the soulless body of Doctor Strange.
+Bats possesses the soulless body of Doctor Strange.
 While the Midnight Sons and Scarlet Spider fight the demons, Ghost Rider rides his motorcycle to the top of Hotel Inferno to confront Mephisto.
 After Mephisto removes the Ghost Rider from Johnny Blaze, he throws Blaze from the roof.

 The Midnight Sons have been fighting the possessed Avengers for hours.
-Mephisto appeared on the battlefield and gloated on them sending Johnny Blaze to attack him.
-Just then, the possessed Avengers attack Mephisto as Wong revealed that Mephisto rendering his throne vacant has enabled Ghost Rider to become the new ruler of Mephisto's realm.
-After Doctor Strange returned from the Realm Between, he assisted the Midnight Sons and the Avengers into preventing Mephisto from returning to his realm to reclaim his throne.
-Though Strange defeated him, Mephisto fled back to his realm where he was defeated by Johnny Blaze and several Ghost Riders from across the Multiverse.
-After Johnny Blaze sent Mephisto back to Earth, he was kept at the top of Hotel Inferno in countless restraints as Hotel Inferno remained on Earth.
-As Strange, the Avengers, and the Midnight Sons left upon Las Vegas returning to normal, Wong remained behind to keep an eye on Hotel Inferno's casino.
+The possessed Avengers attack Mephisto as Wong reveals that Mephisto rendering his throne vacant has enabled Ghost Rider to become the new ruler of Mephisto's realm.
+After Doctor Strange returns from the Realm Between, he assists the Midnight Sons and the Avengers into preventing Mephisto from returning to his realm to reclaim his throne.
+Though Strange defeats him, Mephisto flees back to his realm, where he is defeated by Johnny Blaze and several Ghost Riders from across the multiverse.
+Johnny Blaze sends Mephisto back to Earth, where he is kept at the top of Hotel Inferno in countless restraints as Hotel Inferno remains on Earth.
+Wong remains behind to keep an eye on Hotel Inferno's casino.